okafrancois/hr-net/backend/README.md

-# Project #10 - Argent Bank API
+# Project #14 - Hrnet API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend for Hrnet.

 ## Getting Started